 An interesting and burgeoning industry

 There are many prospects for advancement and personal development in the fascinating and vibrant travel and tourism sector.
-A career in this sector can be fulfilling because it enables people to interact with new people, travels to new places, and discover new cultures.
+A career in this sector can be fulfilling because it enables people to interact with new people, travel to new places, and discover new cultures.

 In conclusion, those who are interested in a career in the travel and tourism sector might consider getting a Diploma in tourism management after 12th.
 The programme offers a variety of job choices while equipping students with the abilities and information needed to excel in this industry.

-who should pursue Diploma in tourism management?
+who should pursue a Diploma in tourism management?

 For those who are passionate about travel and tourism and wish to work in the industry, a diploma programme in travel and tourism management is a great choice.
 Following this programme may be beneficial for the following people: